Error916/suckless.tags/README.md

     - To quit out of the entire program when you're in the first menu, press q.

     __NOTE:__

-    _The script uses xdotool so please change the key names in the script accordingly._
+    - _The script uses xdotool so please change the key names in the script accordingly._

-    _You can use alphabets as well as numbers._
+    - _You can use alphabets as well as numbers._

+    - _To use pulseaudio instead of alsa, just follow the commented instructions in the script.